foundriesio/docs/source/tutorial/basic-system.rst

 --------------

 Now that your system is fully set up, it's time to check that sensor data are being sent to the cloud, and do a FOTA update.
+Your device should be connecting to https://mgmt.foundries.io/leshan/ via the containers running on the gateway now.

 .. note::